Bánh mì: Filling basics

-A bánh mì sandwich typically consists of one or more meats, accompanying vegetables, and condiments.
+A bánh mì sandwich typically consists of a main filling of one or more meats, together with accompanying vegetables, and condiments.

 Accompanying vegetables typically include fresh cucumber slices or wedges, leaves of the coriander plant and pickled carrot and daikon in shredded form (đồ chua).
 Common condiments include spicy chili sauce, sliced chilis, seasoning sauce, and mayonnaise.
 These sandwiches can even be filled with seared tofu.